ligato/docs/docs/tutorials/05_kv-scheduler.md

 }
 ```

-!!! note
-    Descriptors in this example are all in a single file since they are short.
-The preferred way is to put each descriptor in its own `.go` file.

 `NewIfDescriptor` is a constructor function that returns a type-safe descriptor object.
 All potential descriptor
 dependencies (logger, various mappings, etc.) are provided via constructor parameters.

-If you have a look at `adapter.InterfaceDescriptor`, you will see that it defines several fields.
-The most important
-fields are function-types with CRUD definitions and fields resolving dependencies.
-The full API list is documented in the [KvDescriptor structure][3].
+If you examine `adapter.InterfaceDescriptor`, you will see several fields defined.
+The most important are function-types with CRUD definitions and the fields resolving dependencies.
+The full API list is documented in the [KV Descriptor structure][3].

 Here, we implement the the APIs that we need for our simple example:

-* Name of the descriptor, must be unique for all descriptors.
+* Name that must be unique for all descriptors.
 ```go
     Name: "if-descriptor",
 ```

-* Northbound key prefix for configuration type handled by the descriptor.
+* Northbound key prefix for the configuration type handled by the descriptor.
 ```go
 NBKeyPrefix: "/interface/",
 ```